Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 There are multiple proctor options for students.
 Respondus is our preferred proctoring method and can be used by all students unless they are taking a special course that requires live remote proctoring (Examity).
 Live, in-person proctors can also be used unless a student is located internationally (Respondus or Examity is available).
 The proper options are indicated as students register for specific courses.

-It is your responsibility to ensure that you have a stable internet connection of at least 2.0 Mbps or higher available at the location(s) where you will be completing your course(s) online.
-You should verify that this access will be available before you register for online classes.
+You will need a stable internet connection of at least 2.0 Mbps or higher available at the location(s) where you will be completing your course(s) online.

 If you will be using online proctoring, you need to take your exams using a PC or Mac desktop computer, laptop, or Chromebook.
 A webcam and a microphone are required.
 Cell phones and tablets cannot be used.

 View a current list of tuition and fees.